Sriram Raghavan on ‘Merry Christmas’ movie: ‘A slow-burning wild ride’

 What can you tell us about Ikkis, whose shoot has begun?

 Ikkis hasn’t been treated like a biopic.
 It’s two stories, one set in 1971, and one set in 2001.
 Apart from the young man’s heroism, I liked an aspect of the story that is in the public domain.
-Thirty years after Arjun’s death, the father went to Lahore.
+Thirty years after Arun’s death, the father went to Lahore.
 The father was born in Sargodha in undivided India.
 He was hosted by a Pakistani Army officer, who happened to be the man who had killed his son.
 That caught my attention.

 Agastya Nanda was cast in Ikkis before The Archies.